-In the 90’s, if there were two flicks that demonstrated the impact a solid soundtrack can have on a movie’s place in pop cultural history, they were Pulp Fiction (1994) and Trainspotting (1996), arguably then followed it y by Judgement Night (1993x) and Reservoir Dogs (1992) (personal bias but I would also throw 1993’s Cool World soundtrack in there too.
+In the 90’s, if there were two flicks that demonstrated the impact a solid soundtrack can have on a movie’s place in pop culture history, they were Pulp Fiction (1994) and Trainspotting (1996), arguably then followed by Judgement Night (1993) and Reservoir Dogs (1992) (personal bias but I would also throw 1993’s Cool World soundtrack in there too.
 Questionable movie…great tunes!).
-I was working at a see you The local gas station at the time (18 yrs old) and distinctly noticed the Trainspotting Soundtrack CD (remember those?) appearing in one of the display racks and being instantly intrigued.
-Pretty sure I owned and listened to that disc before actually seeing the movie’s .
+I was working at a local gas station at the time (18 yrs old) and distinctly noticed the Trainspotting Soundtrack CD (remember those?) appearing in one of the display racks and being instantly intrigued.
+Pretty sure I owned and listened to that disc before actually seeing the movie.

 Then the movie hit our shores.

 From the opening shots, the crashing cacophony of Iggy Pop’s ‘Lust for Life’, I knew that the flick was going to be something special, as movie’s go.